-Just weeks before, North Korea’s latest test of the Hwasong-15, the newest intercontinental ballistic missile, Dr. Hyun Jin P. Moon joined experts, academics, and civil society leaders at the International Forum for One Korea in Washington D.C. on November 14 to fast track approaches to peaceful reunification.
+Just weeks before, North Korea’s latest test of the Hwasong-15, the newest intercontinental ballistic missile, Dr. Hyun Jin P. Moon joined experts, academics, and civil society leaders at the International Forum on One Korea in Washington D.C. held at the United States Senate – Dirksen Senate Hearing Room on November 14 to fast track approaches to peaceful reunification.

 Taking place at the United States Senate and Ronald Regan Building and International Trade Center in Washington D.C., the forum was co-convened by the Global Peace Foundation, East West Center, Action for Korea United and the One Korea Foundation.

 Below are his remarks.

 Thank you for joining us at this important International Forum on One Korea, as we address the serious challenges posed by the crisis on the Korean Peninsula.

 Let me thank the co-conveners and partners that have joined the Global Peace Foundation in organizing this forum, including Action for Korea United, the EastWest Institute, One Korea Foundation, and the Korean National Unification Advisory Council.

 I would also like to recognize members of the Korean National Assembly, in addition to the large delegation from Korea that represents Action for Korea United (AKU).
 Please join me in recognizing them with a round of applause.

 We welcome, likewise, the many scholars and friends from across the globe who are here today in a common pursuit of peaceful Korean unification as the enduring solution to the pressing challenge before us.

 It is fitting that we meet today in the United States Capitol as we reflect on the longstanding ties of friendship between the US and the Korean people.
 Since the Korean War, our two peoples have shared a bond of blood, sweat and tears as well as the timeless principles and values rooted in the “inalienable rights and freedoms” given to us by our Creator.